t3kit/t3kit/README.md

 Also, keep in mind after executing this script you have to wait ~5 - 8 min until all files will be synced.

-_Note:_ To fix issues with permission: `d exec -it web chown -R www-data /var/www/html/typo3conf`
+_Note:_ To fix issues with permission: `docker exec -it web chown -R www-data /var/www/html/typo3conf`